Instructions

-This directory collects the input files to test the code.
 This directory collects the input and output data files to test the code.

 The execution of the original code can be controlled through a set of configuration files that define the characteristics of the problem and affect the type of output.
-The following sections describe the contents of the configuration files and, to some extent, those of the output ones, presenting one code in each section.
-The execution of the original code can be controlled through a set of configuration files that define the characteristics of the problem and affect the type of output.
 In order to allow for consistency tests between the results of the legacy _FORTRAN_ implementation and the new _C++_ version, a set or pre-computed test cases is provided.
 The test cases are arranged in folders named after the code branch they are intended to test.
 Namely:

-### cluster - the `cluster` folder contains input and output data for test cases using clusters of spheres;
+- the `cluster` folder contains input and output data for test cases using clusters of spheres;

 - the `sphere` folder contains input and output data for test cases based on a single sphere;